ZukaKharati/Geolocation-API/README.md

 • Geolocation-based country detection: Automatically detects the user's location and retrieves the current country data.

-• Neighboring country display**: Fetches and displays information about the neighboring country, if available.
+• Neighboring country display: Fetches and displays information about the neighboring country, if available.

 • Dynamic data visualization: Displays country details, including the following:
   - Flag